 Claire is a Director for SEO PR Training.
 You can connect with her on Twitter or Google+

-Barry is the Digital Services Director for Pierce Communications.
+Barry is the founder of Polemic Digital.
 You can connect with him on Twitter or Google+

 Day 1 SAScon Sessions